 (f) Evaluating and either approving or disapproving budget unit information technology plans.
 Budget units shall submit information technology plans that include quality assurance plans and disaster recovery plans to the department each year on or before May 15.
 The legislative and judicial departments of state government shall submit information technology plans on or before September 1 for information purposes.

-(g) Evaluating specific information technology projects relating to the approved budget unit and statewide information technology plans.
+(g) Evaluating specific information technology projects relating to the approved budget unit and statewide information technology plans in consultation with the statewide information security and privacy office in the Arizona department of homeland security.
 The department shall approve or reject projects with total costs of at least $25,000 but not more than $1,000,000 and may establish conditional approval criteria, including procurement purchase authority.
 If the total project costs exceed $1,000,000, the department shall evaluate the project and make recommendations to the information technology authorization committee.
 If the total project costs exceed $5,000,000, the department shall require the budget unit to contract with an independent third party to review and guide the technology approach, scope, estimated cost, timeline for completion and overall feasibility of the project before making recommendations to the information technology authorization committee.
 On or before the thirtieth day following the last day of each calendar quarter, the budget unit shall submit a report from the independent third party to the information technology authorization committee and the joint legislative budget committee regarding the progress of each ongoing project.
 As part of a budget request for an information technology project that has total costs of at least $25,000, a budget unit shall indicate the status of review by the department.
 Projects shall not be artificially divided to avoid review by the department.

 2. Require that budget units incorporate a life-cycle analysis into the information technology planning, budgeting and procurement processes.